 There are several ways to choose this schedule.
 Your doctor may be able to give you suggestions on safe ways to get fitter, but this is rarely their specialty.
 Still, it’s always worth discussing your fitness plans with a doctor first.
 If you’re serious about getting into shape, and don’t mind spending a bit, you can look into finding a running coach.
 They will build your schedule to align with your goals.
 Many areas have multiple certified running coaches, so it can be easy to find one that you like.

 There are many online training guides that can be useful as a base for a marathon training schedule.

 If you don’t like the idea of paying for a coach, you can also try to plan your own schedule.
 There are many online training guides that can be useful as a base for a marathon training schedule.
 There are two general tips for building a schedule that you should follow.
 First, build in rest days.
-It may seem counterintuitive to take a day off, but recovery helps you perform better and prevents injuries and burnout.
+It may seem counterintuitive to take a day off, but recovery can help you perform better and prevent injuries and burnout.
 Second, start small and work your way to marathon fitness.
 Rome wasn’t built in a day, and if you try to run 20 miles after only a week of exercise, you’ll exhaust and possibly hurt yourself.

 There’s More to the Run Than Just Running